-Creosote Restrictions in the United States
+Creosote Fence Post Restrictions in the United States

 However, the EPA currently restricts the use of creosote to commercial uses only, limited to railroad ties and utility poles.
-Residential use of creosote is prohibited, including its use in landscaping and gardening.
+Residential use of creosote is banned, including its use in landscaping and gardening.
 This is especially true for wood that may come into contact with food, feed, or drinking water.

 While there are substitutes for creosote, they are quite inferior in terms of protection.
 Commonly, cedar posts are used as they have some natural deterrent to insects, but we have had customers who live in the southeastern part of the US, say their cedar posts fall over from termites in less than 5 years.